elb98rm/ajax-request-tester/README.md

 # Overview

 There are times when you need a "quick and dirty" AJAX request tester.
 This aims to fill that gap.
+There are many similar tools, including some built in to IDEs (I often use PHPStorm, which I recommend)...
+However, the point is that this gives very quick results for situations where you might be limited.
 It uses javascript/jQuery (which is included).
 It is optimised for modern browsers.

 # Compatibility